-One solution to the ineffective mentor program could be a newly instated Tennessee initiative called Advise TN.
+One solution to the seemingly ineffective mentor program could be a newly instated Tennessee initiative called Advise TN.
 Also beginning in October, 2016, Advise TN will send paid college guidance counselors to Tennessee high schools that have less than 58.8 percent of students attending college after high school.
 According to The Tennessean, these counselors will work with juniors and seniors to prepare for ACT testing, help with college applications as well as the FAFSA, and stay in touch with seniors following graduation to see they attend college in the fall ("Gov. Haslam Launches”).
-This article also mentioned that funding for Advise TN was a part of Governor Haslam’s 2016 budget, and high schools involved in the program will have to contribute to the new guidance counselor’s pay.
-If this program is eventually implemented state-wide, these counselors could potentially replace the guidance and encouragement intended from mentors; and prove to be more helpful with applications and financial paperwork.
+This article also mentioned that funding for Advise TN was a part of Governor Haslam’s 2016 budget, and high schools involved in the program would have to contribute to the new guidance counselor’s pay.
+If this program is eventually implemented state-wide, these counselors could potentially replace the guidance and encouragement intended from mentors, and prove to be more helpful with applications and financial paperwork.
 Moreover, offering these counselors pay would give them more incentive than current mentors to follow through with their students, making sure they stay eligible for Tennessee Promise and continue on to a higher education institution.

+Despite facing issues with mentors and the FAFSA, five students included in this study earned an associate’s degree with the financial help of tnAchieves or Tennessee Promise, and all of them transferred to a university afterwards.
+Two of the six students said they thought community college was more difficult than they expected, with one student explaining, “I had a 4.0 GPA and thought that I was extremely smart and then went to community college and realized that it’s just as hard as a regular college.”
+Once transferring, students admitted to struggling with becoming acclimated to their new institution and class schedules, but not academically.
+Another student said she found her university more difficult because “it was a difference in the fact that I gone from doing all of my [general education courses] at a community college for the first two years to jumping into only major classes all at the same time.”
+When comparing a university education to a community college education, one student said, “I think the quality of education is just as good as I have received at [the university].
+I wouldn’t have done as well if I transferred straight from high school into [the university].”
+In this study, these remarks on both the community college and university experience show that these students did not receive a subpar education at their community college.
+Not only were they able to earn an associate’s degree, but they successfully transferred and pursued a bachelor’s degree without any significant difficulties.
+Ultimately, by attending community college first with the tnAchieves scholarship, these students did not negatively affect the quality of their higher education.

+Conclusion

 Overall, some students in this study had vastly different tuition-free higher education than others, but even the most successful students had suggestions for Tennessee’s tuition-free college program.
 While many of the students were grateful for the opportunity to attend two years of college tuition-free, they faced difficulties with filing the FAFSA and staying engaged with their mentors.
 As the landscape of higher education continues to change in Tennessee, some of these student issues may be eliminated and result in less students becoming ineligible to continue their education past high school.
 Continuing to improve college access in Tennessee will be imperative as further time, effort and funds are applied to successfully executing the nation-wide tuition-free higher education program, America’s College Promise.